 For the time being I am offering online sessions via Zoom.
-For face-to-face sessions I have a practice in north London.
+For face-to-face sessions I have a practice in Finsbury Park.

-I charge £50-60 per session and offer a limited number of concessional slots for those on low incomes.
+I charge £50 per session and offer a limited number of concessional slots for those on low incomes.
 We can discuss the fee in our first session.
-I ask for payment a week in advance from our first session after the assessment.

 I take regular breaks and will give you as much notice as possible.
 Missed sessions outside agreed periods will need to be paid for so I can hold the slot for you.
 I will always try to rearrange where possible.